targetarchitecture/ESP32-FPV-Camera-Multi-Client-Websockets-MQTT/README.md

 Running all of the code in the loop() method allows the same image to be used across all connected devices and without any multi-core threading there is no need for a semaphore flag approach to understand when the camera is finished saving a frame.

 As the code isn’t serving up MJPEG most of the non-browser based AI platform don’t work with WebSockets, so I opted to use MQTT (https://en.wikipedia.org/wiki/MQTT) using a library I had used before (https://github.com/knolleary/pubsubclient).
-I tried the messaging on the Shiftr.io platform (https://shiftr.io/shiftr-io/demo) and simultaneously streaming to my phones browser and desktop browser and I have been impressed with the timings.
+I tried the messaging on the Shiftr.io platform (https://shiftr.io/shiftr-io/demo and https://youtu.be/hGicZsBHo9s?t=800) and simultaneously streaming to my phones browser and desktop browser and I have been impressed with the timings.

 The code includes some a timing mechanism which prints out to the serial port as well as to the OLED display.
 The timings show that in even serving three WebSocket clients and sending the JPEG images in a MQTT message to the internet based Shiftr.io platform the entire loop is completed with 50 milliseconds.